 - Tapioca starch can be used as a thickening agent for sauces, puddings and condiments

 World Vegan Day is a great opportunity to try some tasty vegan food, share it with your children and families and connect with other vegans right around the globe.
-So why not take up the challenge this year, follow some easy vegan recipes for kids such as Vegan:
+So why not take up the challenge this year, follow some easy plant-based recipes for kids such as vegan:

 - Chocolate brownies